Rock M. Sakura: Early life and education

 Bradford is Filipino and Vietnamese.
 He was born and raised in San Jose, California, and attended Adrian C. Wilcox High School in Santa Clara.
 He studied animation and illustration at De Anza College.

 Career

 In 2020, Bradford competed as Rock M. Sakura on the twelfth season of RuPaul's Drag Race coming in 12th of 13 and participated in the Halloween variety special Bring Back My Ghouls.

 In April 2020, amid the coronavirus pandemic, Rock M. Sakura was announced as a featured cast member for the very first Digital Drag Fest, an online drag festival for all ages, with attendees given opportunities to interact with the artists, tip them, and win prizes during the broadcast.

-Her mockumentary series Rock M. Sakura Sexy Superhero Sickening Spectacular premiered in 2021.
+His mockumentary series Rock M. Sakura Sexy Superhero Sickening Spectacular premiered in 2021.
 In 2022, she was nominated in the 2022 WOWIE Awards in the category Best YouTube Channel (The Like, Comment and Subscribe Award).